Robert Walter Richard Ernst von Görschen: Family

 Robert von Görschen originated from the old German and Thuringia noble family Von Görschen of Protestant-style.
 He was the son of Robert Oskar Julius von Görschen (1829−1914) and Elise Brüggemann (1833−1917).
 Von Görschen was married to Emy Rosalie Marie Honigmann (1871−1944) and they had one son and one daughter.
-The son Hans-Wolf von Görschen (1894−1944) was an honorary senator of the University of Greifswald, banker and businessman in Cologne and Rotterdam and a resistance fighter in the “Kreisau Circle”, so he was arrested in December 1944 and in April 1945 was executed by the Gestapo.
+The son Hans-Wolf von Görschen was an honorary senator of the University of Greifswald, banker and businessman in Cologne and Rotterdam and a liaison in the "Kreisau Circle".